Macloneigh House, Macroom, County Cork, P12 D953

 Entrance Hall, Staircase Hall, Drawing Room, Dining Room, Sitting Room, Kitchen.
 Landing, Five Bedrooms, Bathroom.

 Gated House Yard with Traditional Stone Outbuildings.
 Gardens and Grounds with Mature trees.
 Walled Garden.
 Separate Farm Yard with Barn and Cattle Shed.
 Lands in Pasture.
-Frontage to three sides to River Lee.
+Frontage to River Lee.
 Fishing.

 FOR SALE FREEHOLD BY PRIVATE TREATY